Vivianstats/scINSIGHT/README.md

-scINSIGHT uses a novel matrix factorization model to jointly analyze multiple single-cell gene expression samples from biologically heterogeneous sources, such as different diseasephases, treatment groups, or developmental stages.
-It assumes that each gene pathway is asparse and non-negative linear combination of genes, and each cell is jointly defined by theexpression of common and condition-specific pathways.
-Given multiple gene expression sam-ples from different biological conditions, scINSIGHT aims to simultaneously identify common andcondition-specific gene pathways and quantify their expression levels in each sample in a lower-dimensional space .
+scINSIGHT uses a novel matrix factorization model to jointly analyze multiple single-cell gene expression samples from biologically heterogeneous sources, such as different disease phases, treatment groups, or developmental stages.
+It assumes that each gene module is a sparse and non-negative linear combination of genes, and each cell is jointly defined by the expression of common and condition-specific modules.
+Given multiple gene expression samples from different biological conditions, scINSIGHT aims to simultaneously identify common and condition-specific gene modules and quantify their expression levels in each sample in a lower-dimensional space .

 Any suggestions on the package are welcome!
 For technical problems,